DmitryStrakhov/PowerSharp/README.md

 ![Edit-Property-Setter](https://github.com/DmitryStrakhov/PowerSharp/blob/main/ReadMe-Images/Edit-Property-Setter.png)

-Those actions select a code of a method or a property, so you can start typing immediatelly in the correct position and replace old code at the same time.
+Those actions select a code of a method or a property, so you can start typing immediately in the correct position and replace old code at the same time.
 Of course, you can bind those actions to your favorite shortcuts to get a maximum efficiency.

 ***'Edit Parameters' action***